Penicillin (counter-artillery system): Design

-The Penicillin is mounted on the 8x8 Kamaz-6350 chassis and consists of a 1B75 sensor suite placed on a telescopic boom for the infrared and visible spectrum as well as of several ground-installed seismic and acoustic receivers as a part of the 1B76 sensor suite.
-It has an effective range for communication with other military assets up to 40 km and is capable to operate even in a fully automatic mode, without any crew.
+The Penicillin is mounted on the 8x8 Kamaz-6350 chassis and consists of a 1B75 sensor suite placed on a telescopic boom for the infrared and visible spectrum as well as several ground-installed seismic and acoustic receivers as a part of the 1B76 sensor suite.
+It has an effective range for communication with other military assets up to 40 km and is capable of operating even in a fully automatic mode without any crew.
 One system can reportedly cover an entire division against an enemy fire.
-Besides that, it co-ordinates and corrects a friendly artillery fire.
+Besides that, it co-ordinates and corrects friendly artillery fire.